EastEnders Live Week: Special broadcasts

 EastEnders aired two spin-off shows to celebrate thirty years of the show.
 Back to Ours was a bi-weekly online/Red Button series inspired by Gogglebox, in which several cast members watched and reflected upon some of their most well-known scenes.
-The other programme was titled 30 Years of Cliffhangers, and counted down the characters who had appeared in the most cliffhangers in the show's history, with Phil Mitchell appearing in the most.
+The other programme was titled 30 Years of Cliffhangers, and counted down the characters who had appeared in the most cliffhangers in the show's history, with Phil Mitchell (Steve McFadden) appearing in the most.
 The Graham Norton Show aired a special EastEnders themed episode on 16 February, featuring appearances from past and present cast members.
 In addition, the programme's first episode was broadcast on BBC Red Button, as was the episode that originally aired on 18 April 2014, which depicted Lucy Beale's death.
-Following the live episode on 20 February 2015, Zoë Ball, Ore Oduba and Joe Swash presented an aftermath programme called EastEnders: Backstage Live.
+Following the live episode on 20 February 2015, Zoe Ball, Ore Oduba and Joe Swash presented an aftermath programme called EastEnders: Backstage Live.